 Medicare Part B covers costs relating to the diagnosis and treatment of medical conditions.
 Medicare Part D covers prescription drugs.
 Specific rules usually apply to both.

-Medicare is the federal government’s insurance coverage for those aged 65 years and over or with certain medical conditions.
+Medicare is the federal government’s insurance coverage for those ages 65 years and over or with certain medical conditions.
 Medicare packages have different parts that cover various aspects of medical treatment.
 Parts B and D are examples of this coverage.

 This article will explain the differences between Medicare Part B and Part D, including those relating to costs and coverage.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Medicare has four parts, which are called A, B, C, and D.

-• Part A: This part covers inpatient care, hospice care, some home health and rehabilitation costs, and skilled nursing services.
-Part A is part of original Medicare.
+- Part A: This part covers inpatient care, hospice care, some home health and rehabilitation costs, and skilled nursing services.
+Part A is part of Original Medicare.

-• Part B: This portion of Medicare covers medical services, such as doctor’s visits, durable medical equipment, and select prescription medications.
-A person can get Part B through original Medicare and pay the premium to the federal government.
+- Part B: This portion of Medicare covers medical services, such as doctor’s visits, durable medical equipment, and select prescription medications.
+A person can get Part B through Original Medicare and pay the premium to the federal government.

-• Part C: If a person opts for Part C, also called Medicare Advantage, a private insurance company will fulfill Part B benefits.
-A Medicare Advantage plan must cover everything that original Medicare covers, and it usually offers additional services.
+- Part C: If a person opts for Part C, also called Medicare Advantage, a private insurance company will fulfill Part B benefits.
+A Medicare Advantage plan must cover everything that Original Medicare covers, and it usually offers additional services.

 Medicare Part B covers most doctor’s visits and services, as well as durable medical equipment, such as a wheelchair, crutches, or other assistive devices.
 It also covers some medications that Part D does not cover, such as the following:

-• antigens that a doctor typically prepares
+- antigens that a doctor typically prepares

-• blood clotting factors
+- blood clotting factors

-• injectable or infused drugs
+- injectable or infused drugs

-• erythropoiesis-stimulating agents, which doctors commonly use to treat end stage renal disease (ESRD)
+- erythropoiesis-stimulating agents, which doctors commonly use to treat end stage renal disease (ESRD)

-• immunosuppressive drugs
+- immunosuppressive drugs

-• injectable medications for osteoporosis
+- injectable medications for osteoporosis

-• intravenous immunoglobulin at home
+- intravenous immunoglobulin at home

-• oral medications for ESRD
+- oral medications for ESRD

-• parental and enteral nutrition for IV and tube feeding
+- parental and enteral nutrition for IV and tube feeding

-• vaccinations
+- vaccinations

 Part B may cover other drugs, and a person can check their benefits for information about a specific medication.